ibm-cloud-docs/containers/cs_tutorial_rhos.md

 In the tutorial lessons, you create a standard Red Hat OpenShift on IBM Cloud cluster, open the OpenShift console, access built-in OpenShift components, deploy an app that uses {{site.data.keyword.cloud_notm}} services in an OpenShift project, and expose the app on an OpenShift route so that external users can access the service.
 {: shortdesc}

-This page also includes information on the OpenShift cluster architecture, beta limitations, and how to give feedback and get support.
+This page also includes information about the OpenShift cluster architecture, beta limitations, and how to give feedback and get support.

 ## Time required
 {: #openshift_time}